ionalexandru99/LxBot/README.md

 - `epicIcon`: Icon for an Epic Games post
 - `epicStoreURL`: Base URL that returns a JSON object of an Epic Games product
 - `eshopImageURL`: Base URL that returns a header image of a Nintendo product
+- `eshopIcon`: Icon for a Nintendo eShop post
 - `eshopURL`: Base URL that returns a JSON object of a Nintendo product
 - `prefix`: Prefix used for bot commands
 - `psIcon`: Icon for a PlayStation Store post
 - `psPlusIcon`: Icon for a PlayStation Plus post
 - `psPlusURL`: RSS feed for the PlayStation Plus articles
 - `psStoreURL`: Base URL that returns a JSON object of a PlayStation product
-- `switchIcon`: Icon for a Nintendo eShop post
 - `token`: Discord bot token

 ## Credits
 - Epic Games Store: https://www.epicgames.com/store/